GeoScripting-WUR/Intro2Linux/installation.md

 In some cases you might want to install and/or run Linux on your own device; maybe you want to work from home having direct access to all your files, maybe you need to run a scientific program that works best on Linux, or maybe there's an old laptop that you'd like to revive, etc. In all cases, it's useful to know how to start.

+You can have both Windows and Linux installed on the same machine at the same time (called "dual-booting").
+Note, however, that if you are not careful, you may lose data on the machine you are trying to install Linux on!
+Make sure you always have backups.

 ## Distribution selection

 Linux comes in a variety of distributions, fit for different purposes and needs.
 Choosing an appropriate distribution is an important first step.
 If you choose poorly, you will still be able to do what you want for the most part, but it may not be enjoyable; it's like eating soup with a fork!

 There are multiple aspects to consider when choosing a distribution, of which most important are the specialisation, release model, and software availability.
-They are discussed below, in the section "Distribution notes".
+They are discussed below, in the section "[Distribution notes](#distribution-notes)".
 You can also use an [online distribution chooser](https://distrochooser.de/) that gives a list of suggestions quite like a personality test (but, like a personality test, should not be followed blindly).

 ## Installation and running